Beaver's Lodge Safari Tent

 Through the canvas doors you’ll find a large living area with wooden interiors and rustic details.
 It’s a welcoming space where you’ll immediately feel relaxed, whether you’re snuggling up on the comfortable sofas or gathering around the country-style dining table together.
 The kitchen area has ample worktops and cupboards to prepare a family meal, as well as a beautiful wood-fired range to cook up your feast (which also provides heat for the tent on cooler evenings).
 A generous supply of firewood will be stocked for your stay.
 There are two charming bedrooms sectioned off at the end of the tent - a double and a twin - as well as a shower room to enjoy a long hot soak after a day out walking.

 Outside, the large south-facing deck looks out to the tranquil Devonshire countryside, with cattle grazing in the nearby fields.
 As well as comfy loungers to admire the view and watch the birds, there’s a double gas ring and grill on the decking too, so if you’re in need of a quick cup of hot tea you don’t always have to fire up the range.
-As the sun goes down, cook up a delicious supper or toast marshmallows around the fire pit barbecue, before enjoying a romantic glass of fizz and star-gazing into the night from the secluded wood-fired hot tub.
+As the sun goes down, cook up some delicious italian delights in the DeliVita pizza oven (shared with two other hideaways on site) or toast marshmallows around the fire pit, before enjoying a romantic glass of fizz and star-gazing into the night from the secluded wood-fired hot tub.

 In the idyllic natural environment surrounding Beaver’s Lodge, you might be lucky enough to spot herons, deer, badgers, or even otters.
 If you’re incredibly lucky you might even spot wild beavers that have made a secret home in the nearby riverbank, giving this retreat it's charming name.